 Worksheets and Printables

 Worksheets and printables are useful to use when mastering print concepts.
-Make sure to use them in moderation and have it be truly purposeful.
+Make sure to use them in moderation and have them be truly purposeful.
 I’m not a big supporter of worksheet packets, but I do think partner activities or interactive worksheets that keep students engaged are beneficial.
 The two pictures shown have students creating their own sentences while focusing on capital letters and punctuation.
-The other worksheet has students act as teacher and to write about the ways to read a book.
+The other worksheet has students act as teachers and write about the ways to read a book.

 Interactive Notebooks